danloveg/Human-Computer-Interactions-Final-Project/README.md

 We used HTML, JavaScript, and CSS (Bootstrap) to create our application.
 The project did not require that we create any persistence with a database or implement any security features.

+JavaScript libraries are loaded from file, not from any CDN.

 ## Testing the Website
 To test, you can simply download the repository and open the `index.html` file in your favourite browser.